 At PwC, we respect and value differences.
 When people from different backgrounds and with different points of view work together, we create the most value – for our clients, our people and society.
 Learn more

 PricewaterhouseCoopers (PwC) is an accounting company headquartered in the New York City, NY area with 5001 to 10000 employees.
-PricewaterhouseCoopers (PwC) has a 3.9-star InHerSight Score, based on 5,981 ratings from 401 current or former employees.
+PricewaterhouseCoopers (PwC) has a 3.9-star InHerSight Score, based on 6,016 ratings from 404 employees.
 53 employees have left comments about their experience working for the company on InHerSight.

 A career within External Audit services, will provide you with the opportunity to provide a range of Assurance services and business advice to a variety of clients from small, fast growing clients to large entities.
 Our clients are often well known brands and many have broad international reach.
 We focus on using the latest technology to reduce the level of manual testing ensuring you’ll focus on the most valuable areas of client service and on enhancing corporate governance and the reliability of our clients’ information.